forthright48/notes/networking/transport_layer/reliable-data-transfer.md

 # Reliable Data Transfer

+The IP layer is unreliable.
+What does that mean?

+- No gurantee of datagram delivery.
+- No gurantee of in-order datagram delivery.
+- No gurantee of integrity of datagrams.

+So how can we send data with reliablity over the unreliable network?

 We now step through a series of protocols, each one becoming more complex, arriving at a flawless, reliable data transfer protocol.

 ## Reliable Data Transfer over a Perfectly Reliable Channel: rdt1.0